hpfem/hermes/doc/src/installation/win.rst

       - Download UMFPACK source file package (http://www.cise.ufl.edu/research/sparse/umfpack/).
       - Unpack source file into a directory that has the same parent as a directory where you unpacked UFconfig.
       - Copy the file 'my_hermes_root\\CMakeVars\\MSVC\\UMFPACK.nmake' to the 'my_umfpack_root\\Lib' directory.
-      - Run MSVC command prompt and switch to 'my_umfpack_root\\Lib'.
-      - Compile UMFPACK using 'nmake -f UMFPACK.nmake'.
-Linking might take some time, please, be patient.
+      - Build AMD
 	  - Copy 'libumfpack.dll', all include files, and 'libumfpack.lib' to 'bin', 'include', and 'lib' dependecy directories, respectively.

   - CMAKE

     - Download CMAKE installer(http://www.cmake.org/files/v2.8/cmake-2.8.3-win32-x86.exe) and install it.

   - CLAPACK

     - First, you need to install CLAPACK/CBLAS:
     - Download the file clapack-3.2.1-CMAKE.tgz from http://www.netlib.org/clapack/.
     - Use cmake to configure and build the debug version of clapack.